sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

     - Disallow all access
     - Direct the device to an enterprise honeypot, to further monitor the device's activities.

-**PCR0**
-<p style="margin-left: 20px">The measurement that is captured in PCR\[0\] typically represents a consistent view of the Host Platform between boot cycles.
-It contains a measurement of components that are provided by the host platform manufacturer.</p>

-<p style="margin-left: 20px">Enterprise managers can create a whitelist of trusted PCR\[0\] values, compare the PCR\[0\] value of the managed devices (the value that is verified and reported by HAS) with the whitelist, and then make a trust decision based on the result of the comparison.</p>

-<p style="margin-left: 20px">If your enterprise does not have a whitelist of accepted PCR\[0\] values, then take no action.</p>
+<a href="" id="vsmenabled"></a>**VSMEnabled**
+<p style="margin-left: 20px">Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
+VSM requires about 1GB of memory – it has just enough capability to run the LSA service that is used for all authentication brokering.</p>

+<p style="margin-left: 20px">VSM can be enabled by using the following command in WMI or a PowerShell script:</p>

+<a href="" id="winpe"></a>**WinPE**
+<p style="margin-left: 20px">Windows pre-installation Environment (Windows PE) is a minimal operating system with limited services that is used to prepare a computer for Windows installation, to copy disk images from a network file server, and to initiate Windows Setup.</p>

+<p style="margin-left: 20px">If WinPE = 0 (False), then allow access.</p>

+<p style="margin-left: 20px">If WinPE = 1 (True), then limit access to remote resources that are required for Windows OS installation.</p>

+**Bcdedit.exe /set {current} vsmlaunchtype auto**

-<p style="margin-left: 20px">If PCR\[0\] equals an accepted whitelisted value, then allow access.</p>
+<p style="margin-left: 20px">If ELAMDriverLoaded = 1 (True), then allow access.</p>

-<p style="margin-left: 20px">If PCR\[0\] does not equal any accepted whitelisted value, then take one of the following actions that align with your enterprise policies:</p>
+<p style="margin-left: 20px">If ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
--   Direct the device to an enterprise honeypot, to further monitor the device's activities.

-**CIPolicy**

-<p style="margin-left: 20px">This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.</p>

-<p style="margin-left: 20px">If CIPolicy is not present, or is an accepted (whitelisted) value, then allow access.</p>

-<p style="margin-left: 20px">If CIPolicy is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Place the device in a watch list to monitor the device more closely for potential risks.

-**SBCPHash**

-<p style="margin-left: 20px">SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot in Windows devices, except PCs.</p>

-<p style="margin-left: 20px">If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.

-<p style="margin-left: 20px">If SBCPHash is present in DHA-Report, and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Place the device in a watch list to monitor the device more closely for potential risks.

-**BootRevListInfo**

-<p style="margin-left: 20px">This attribute identifies the Boot Revision List that was loaded during initial boot on the attested device.</p>

-<p style="margin-left: 20px">If reported BootRevListInfo version equals an accepted value, then allow access.</p>

-<p style="margin-left: 20px">If reported BootRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.

-**OSRevListInfo**

-<p style="margin-left: 20px">This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.</p>

-<p style="margin-left: 20px">If reported OSRevListInfo version equals an accepted value, then allow access.</p>

-<p style="margin-left: 20px">If reported OSRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

-- Disallow all access
+-   Disallow access to HBI assets
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.
+-   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

 ## **Device HealthAttestation CSP status and error codes**